Tsamarella

-Tsamarella (τσαμαρέλλα, samarella) is a traditional food and one of Cyprus' main lunch meats which is common in both Greek Cypriot and Turkish Cypriot communities.
+Tsamarella (τσαμαρέλλα, samarella) is a traditional food and one of Cyprus' main lunch meats, common in both Greek Cypriot and Turkish Cypriot communities.

 Preparation

-It consists usually of goat's meat (the whole animal without its bones) that is salted and cured for preservation.
+It consists usually of goat's meat; the whole animal without its bones, that is salted and cured for preservation.
 The process of preparation traditionally involves drying in the sun for few days.
-After that, the meat was placed in boiled water and it was filled with condiment (usually oregano) and then producers put it again in the sun for one more day.
-Tsamarella is soft, it has salty taste and it is served with alcoholic beverages (wine, zivania etc.) as a meze.
+After that, the meat was placed in boiled water and a condiment (usually oregano) was added.
+The producers then put it again in the sun for one more day.
+Tsamarella is soft, has salty taste and it is served with alcoholic beverages (wine, zivania etc.) as a meze.